transmogrifier/eulerlib/README.rst

-eulerlib
+EulerLib
 ********

-`eulerlib`_ is a library of recreational mathematics and number theory related functions inspired by  `Project Euler`_.
+`eulerlib`__ is a library of recreational mathematics and number theory related functions inspired by  `Project Euler`_.
 Available functions include:

 * Prime number generation